 One important rule I followed – I was the coach at the rink, but on the way home I just needed to be Dad… It took a lot of practice and patience.

 Five Tips to be a Successful Parent-Coach:

-- The relationship with your child is more important than the any sport or game.
+- The relationship with your child is more important than any sport or game.

-- Find balance between favoring your child and singling them out.
+- Find a balance between favouring your child and singling them out.